 You can drop off unused paint, stain, cleaners etc. all year round.

 From spring to fall you can pick up paint, stain and other products for FREE.
 Available products vary, but you can often find things like:

 Items not accepted at Guelph’s household hazardous waste depot

 Please use a contractor certified by the Ontario Ministry of Environment, Conservation and Parks to collect and dispose of:

 - Waste containing polychlorinated biphenyls (PCBs)

-Please soak fireworks in water for 24 hours and dispose of them in the grey cart.
+Please soak used or extinguished fireworks in water for 24 hours and dispose of them in the grey cart.

 Please contact Guelph Police Services for help disposing of ammunition, explosives or marine flares

 Solid Waste Resources